nicolastrand/100-days-of-code/log.md

 **Thoughts:**: Really frustrating.
 On days like this I feel like I'm never going to get it.
 Hopefully tomorrow will be clearer!

 **Link to work:** on https://freecodecamp.com/nicolastrand

+### Day 11: June 11

+**Today's Progress**: I'm back in it!
+Had to skip three days: two due to MeasureCamp planning/eventing and then a sick child yesterday, but back in the game tonight.
+Although today I didn't do freecodecamp, I instead played with GTM - this is the reason I want to learn JavaScript so I really hope that it still counts, even though I didn't do much 'actual' coding.

+**Thoughts:**: I feel so-so.
+I feel good in the sense that the JavaScript I have learnt so far is helping me make sense of what was before a massive chunk of gobbledegook, but not so good in the sense that I still don't properly get it.
+Still - practice makes perfect.

+**Link to work:** nicolastrand.com (this is my website, you can inspect the page to see where I've put the tags).